amprivas/ctfs/README.md

-# csaw-2017
+# Capture the flag!!
 Hello!
-I share the solutions of the challenges proposed in the CTF CSAW 2017
+Here I will share the solutions that I am building in the different ctf in which I participate, I hope you like it.
+Greetings.